ibm-cloud-docs/EventStreams/quick_setup_guide.md

 * 403: Not authorized to create topic.
 * 422: Semantically invalid request.

 If the request to create a Kafka topic succeeds, HTTP status code 202 (Accepted) is returned.
-If the operation fails, a HTTP status code of 422 (Unprocessable Entity) is returned, and a [JSON object](#information-returned-when-a-request-fails) containing additional information about the failure is returned as the body of the response.
+If the operation fails, an HTTP status code of 422 (Unprocessable Entity) is returned, and a [JSON object](#information-returned-when-a-request-fails) containing additional information about the failure is returned as the body of the response.

 ### Example
 {: #create_topic_api_example}